edge360/grocery-digital-coupons/README.md

 [gunicorn](http://gunicorn.org/) is the web server used for hosting on Heroku.
 Since a global variable is used to maintain status updates during processing, you'll need to set the number of [workers](http://docs.gunicorn.org/en/stable/settings.html#worker-processes) to `1`.
 Additionally, you should turn on [session affinity](https://devcenter.heroku.com/articles/session-affinity).

 1. In Heroku, the set environment config variable `WEB_CONCURRENCY` to `1`.
-Alternatively, edit [Procfile](https://github.com/primaryobjects/grocery-digital-coupons/blob/web/Procfile) and set the line to `web: gunicorn web:app --log-file - -w 1`
+Alternatively, edit [Procfile](https://github.com/primaryobjects/grocery-digital-coupons/blob/web/Procfile) and set the line to `web: gunicorn web:app --workers 1 --log-file -`

 2. Enable session affinity: `heroku features:enable http-session-affinity`